-- Use a sharpie to draw heart on the card board about the size of a large wreath or whatever size tickles your fancy.
-Don’t worry, it does not have to be perfect.
+- Use a sharpie to draw a heart on the cardboard about the size of a large wreath or whatever size tickles your fancy.
+Don’t worry; it does not have to be perfect.

 - Using the scissors and the serrated kitchen knife to cut out the heart.
 I started with the scissors and ended up using the knife mostly.
-You really only need knife.
+You only need a knife.

-- Cut 2 holes in the back top of the heart to string the ribbon through.
+- Cut two holes in the back top of the heart to string the ribbon through.
 You can do it before you glue the Christmas balls on.
-I did not and it was pain to get the ribbon through after the balls were on.
+I did not, and it was a pain to get the ribbon through after the red plastic Christmas balls were on.

 - Take the hook portion off the red plastic Christmas balls.

-- I let the first layer of balls dry overnight before adding a second layer on top to cover the card board.
+- I let the first layer of balls dry overnight before adding the second layer on top to cover the cardboard.
 Add a second layer of balls to cover the cardboard spots.
-Let the project dry for 3 days before hanging.
+Let the project dry for three days before hanging.

 - I would not recommend using this Valentine’s Wreath outside as it is not made of items that will withstand moisture.